-Nestled just 30 minutes by ferry southeast of Mount Desert Island, with superb views of the mountains of Acadia National Park, the five Cranberry Isles host a year-round community of lobstermen, boatbuilders, and craftsmen, as well as numerous rusticators who’ve been returning each summer for years, if not generations.
+Nestled just 30 minutes by ferry southeast of Mount Desert Island, with superb views of the mountains of Acadia National Park, the five Cranberry Isles host a year-round community of lobstermen, boat builders, and craftsmen, as well as numerous rusticators who’ve been returning each summer for years, if not generations.

 Little Cranberry Island is fairly flat as Maine islands go, but that quality contrasts nicely with the stony peaks of Mount Desert Island that loom so dramatically to the north.
 Another pleasing contrast is how few motorized vehicles dash along its easy-going roadways.
-They're called "Cranberry" because of the low-bush cranberries that grow right on the dry ground.
-Islesford—the name of Little Cranberry’s village, and a popular alternate name for the whole 200-acre island—feels uncrowded, especially in the shadow of the nation’s most popular national park.
+They’re called “Cranberry” because of the low-bush cranberries that grow right on the dry ground.
+Islesford—the name of Little Cranberry’s village, and a popular alternative name for the whole 200-acre island—feels uncrowded, especially in the shadow of the nation’s most popular national park.

 Back along Main Street is the village’s nerve center—the combined market, post office, and bakery (where I got my recipe for Island Gingerbread).
-It’s a must-visit, and we had a lot of time before next ferry so we also make it to Gilley Beach.
+It’s a must-visit, and we had a lot of time before the next ferry so we also make it to Gilley Beach.
 It’s not a beach of sand, but rather of surf-rounded stones of mostly gray granite mysteriously interspersed with clusters of pink ones.
 Is their presence due to a weight difference between the two colors?
 Is it something islanders do?
 Inquiring minds would like to know.

 Islesford Pottery, located on the Islesford Dock, has been open mid-June through Labor Day every summer since 1989.
 It is a shop as well as the working studio of potters Marian Baker, Cindy Thomas and visiting potter Kaitlyn Duggan.